 After the death of M, Sir James Bond is called back out of retirement to stop SMERSH.
 In order to trick SMERSH and Le Chiffre, Bond thinks up the ultimate plan.
 That every agent will be named James Bond.
-One of the Bonds, whose real name is Evelyn Tremble is sent to take on Le Chiffre in a game of baccarat, but all the Bonds get more than they can handle, especially when the ultimate villain turns out to be Bonds nephew, Jimmy Bond.
+One of the Bonds, whose real name is Evelyn Tremble is sent to take on Le Chiffre in a game of baccarat, but all the Bonds get more than they can handle.
 Written by

 The opening credit animation by Richard Williams parodies illuminated manuscripts with cartoon-style calligraphy.
 It sets the tone for the film as a psychedelic "knight's tale" of Sir James Bond.
 See more »

 27 of 41 people found this review helpful.